utopia-foss/dantro/doc/plotting/plot_data_selection.rst

                   # Configure the file cache to only be written if this
                   # operation took a large amount of time.
                   min_cumulative_compute_time: 20.
+            allow_missing_or_failing: silent  # transformations or path lookup
+                                              # is allowed to fail
             transform:
               - mean: !dag_prev
               - increment: [!dag_prev ]